stilt0n/Spell-Check/README.md

 I haven't done anything to validate input, so you might have problems if you use non-letter characters.

 ## What I learned
-I learned how to use a language corpus and Bayesian Statistics to correct spelling errors making this project.
+I learned how to use a language corpus and Bayesian Statistics to correct spelling errors making this project. (note: this particular spelling checker isn't exactly Bayesian because the error model just assumes each increase in edit distance is infinitely less likely than the previous one.
+You could make an error model with a spelling error corpus which Norvig talks about on his site).

 I also got a lot of practice doing array operations like map, filter and reduce.
 Norvig's Python version uses a whole lot of list comprehensions and so the major challenge was trying to be nearly as compact as his without being